abhilashjp/lookupapp/docs/explainers/soc2.md

 ---

-Here is a 2997 word explainer article on SOC 2 compliance:

 Introduction

 SOC 2 is an auditing standard developed by the American Institute of Certified Public Accountants (AICPA) that evaluates the security, availability, processing integrity, confidentiality, and privacy of a service organization’s information systems.
 Obtaining a SOC 2 report has become a common requirement for technology companies that handle sensitive customer data to demonstrate trust and transparency.